6 Causes of Swollen Abdomen In Chickens

 Approach the diagnostic process with a clear sense of the animal’s financial value to your operation: Although some services might be available free of charge through a land-grant extension office, the expense of some diagnostic tests and treatments can add up quickly.
 While it’s always worth your time and money to identify a bacterial or viral infection that could potentially impact more than one member of the flock, this might not be the case with a condition that only affects one hen.

 Poultry keepers who keep genetically improved breeds, bred for high egg production, might see these problems more frequently in their flocks, as production breeds—most of which are usually kept for 12 to 18 months in commercial settings—do not have the genetics to support three to four years of egg-laying.
-The risk of reproductive disorders increases with age in layers.
+The risk of reproductive disorders increases with age in laying hens.
 These afflictions aren’t exclusive to production breeds, however—they can show up in any small-scale flock.
 Although it’s best to have a veterinarian examine your chicken, here’s a short list of differential diagnoses.

 1. Ascites (aka Water Belly)